keevol/ScalaJack/doc/externalTypes.md

 }
 ```

+__Bottom Line:__ If you specify a type member in your case class, ScalaJack will externalize that type hint, packaging it in the outer or wrapping class.
+Without a type member, ScalaJack will package the type hint normally inside the serialized class.

 #### Custom Type Modifiers
 Just like for type hints, we may receive 3rd party JSON where having the type value be a fully-qualified Scala class name may not be possible.
 We have a limited ability to use the same modifiers we use for type hints.
 ```scala